 The organization is currently in its second decade of service delivery and has more than seventy governing bodies as members, mainly in the Pretoria/Centurion area.

-Representatives of the management bodies of these villages meet four times a year at one of the member villages to discuss matters of common interest and the ways in which the various problems they have encountered could be resolved.
+Representatives of the management bodies of these villages meet four times a year at one of the member villages to discuss matters of common Association and the ways in which the various problems they have encountered could be resolved.
 During these meetings experts inform the management bodies of important matters concerning retirement villages.
 Launch opportunities are from time to time presented to businesses and the marketing of products or services appropriate for residents.
 Some of these meetings take the form of workshops.
 Important resolutions are made available to members of the organisation in the form of manuals.

 Relevant presentations will in future be made available to members via the website.